joetanx/joetanx.github.io/prep.md

   - NDI: 250 users onboarding to GCC, approx 500k revenue
   - IRAS, DSTA and JTC Conjur win, total up to 2 mil revenue

-## Work in progress

-- Give me an example of a time when you set a goal and were able to meet or achieve it.
-- Tell me about a time when you had to use your presentation skills to influence someone's opinion.
-- Give me a specific example of a time when you had to conform to a policy with which you did not agree.
-- Please discuss an important written document you were required to complete.
-- Tell me about a time when you had to go above and beyond the call of duty in order to get a job done.
-- Tell me about a time when you had too many things to do and you were required to prioritize your tasks.
-- Give me an example of a time when you had to make a split second decision.
+## 6. Negative Example

+### 6.1.
+Applicable questions

 - What is your typical way of dealing with conflict?
 Give me an example.
 - Tell me about a time you were able to successfully deal with another person even when that individual may not have personally liked you (or vice versa).
+- Tell me about a recent situation in which you had to deal with a very upset co-worker.
+- Give me an example of a time when you motivated others.
+- Describe a time when you set your sights too high (or too low).

+### 6.2.
+Situation

+- Personally a high achiever and insist on highest standards
+- Lead to ocassional confrontation and some time escalation with sales, channels and service team on competency and quality
+- Give me an example of a time when something you tried to accomplish and failed.

+### 6.3.
+Task

+- Achieve high standards without escalation

+### 6.4.
+Action

+- Realize that not everyone is or wants to be a high achiever, black sheeps are inherent to any organization
+- Changed approach in communicating expectations:
+  - Dropped confrontational and demanding approach
+  - Changed to providing guidance and inspire other through personal experience
+- Listening and understanding team members stories, then providing personalize feedback to help grow as a team

+### 6.5.
+Result

+- Recognized as peer leader. foster workplace harmony
+- CyberArk Spotlight award 2020

+## Work in progress

+- Please discuss an important written document you were required to complete.
 - Tell me about a difficult decision you've made in the last year.
-- Give me an example of a time when something you tried to accomplish and failed.
-- Give me an example of when you showed initiative and took the lead.
-- Tell me about a recent situation in which you had to deal with a very upset customer or co-worker.
-- Give me an example of a time when you motivated others.
 - Tell me about a time when you delegated a project effectively.
-- Give me an example of a time when you used your fact-finding skills to solve a problem.
-- Tell me about a time when you missed an obvious solution to a problem.
-- Describe a time when you anticipated potential problems and developed preventive measures.
 - Tell me about a time when you were forced to make an unpopular decision.
 - Please tell me about a time you had to fire a friend.
-- Describe a time when you set your sights too high (or too low).